zuguorui/PAWS-smartphone/PAWS_Wireless_Latency/SEUS_BLE_LATENCY/README.md

 This code was originally adapted from the Android-nRF-UART application version 2.0.1 from Nordic Semiconductor.

+* Note: The PAWS project was at some point known as SEUS, which is why SEUS is used at some points rather than PAWS.

 # Installing this application on your phone

 There are two ways to install this application on your phone.